nkizito92/nkizito92.github.io/_posts/2020-03-23-my_simonesays_project.markdown

     <main>

     </main>
+		<script src="Button.js"></script>
+			<script src="ButtonsAdapter.js"></script>
 </body>
 </html>
 ```

-Next step I jumped to was create some `javascript`.
+Next step I jumped to was to the file Button.js for `javascript`.
 I started with building the classes and used the `constructor` to create the `props` that match with `models` attributes, so they can work together.
 In order to `initialize` in the javascript's `class` you must use the keyword `this` that keyword is also used for other task as well, but it will not be discussed here.
 See the example below!

 ```
 // This is a JavaScript Class